PrincetonUniversity/cpf/liberty/lib/Talkdown/NOTES.md

 ## Steps for constructing a FunctionTree

-1. Split basic blocks that belong to a loop if annotations change within
+1. Split basic blocks if annotations change within
 2. Construct root node and add loop container nodes as children to the tree

 ## What kind of information you can query from the Talkdown module